masolimano/maneage/README-hacking.md

        $ rm reproduce/analysis/make/delete-me*
        $ rm reproduce/analysis/config/delete-me*
        ```

+     - Disable verification of outputs by removing the `yes` from
+       `reproduce/analysis/config/verify-outputs.mk`.
+Later, when you are
+       ready to submit your paper, or publish the dataset, activate
+       verification and make the proper corrections in this file (described
+       under the "Other basic customizations" section below).
+This is a
+       critical step and only takes a few minutes when your project is
+       finished.
+So DON'T FORGET to activate it in the end.

      - Re-make the project (after a cleaning) to see if you haven't
        introduced any errors.